xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 with `c` a dimensionless coefficient that is not forced to vanish by any manifest symmetry in the minimal Standard Model.

 Unless there is a protective structure, the observed small value of `m_weak` requires extremely delicate cancellations between the bare parameter and the loop corrections.
-The hierarchy problem is the question:
+The hierarchy problem is the question

 ```txt
 Why is m_weak << M_UV in a way that does not look like arbitrary fine tuning?